Skip to Content

 2. Mash the potatoes and sweet potatoes.

-3. Mix the two together.
+3. Mix the two together with coconut milk if desired.
 Add salt to taste.

 Notes

-*I really don't feel these mashed potatoes need coconut milk, but if you like you're mashed potatoes creamy then go for it.
+*I really don't feel these mashed potatoes need coconut milk, but if you like your mashed potatoes creamy, then go for it.

 Nutrition Information: